sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Area-SF" />
 ### San Francisco
-* Since SF is a city, prices are pretty high - it has [the highest rent in the country](http://www.huffingtonpost.com/2012/03/14/san-francisco-rents-the-highest-in-nation_n_1345275.html), for example.
+* Since SF is a city, prices are pretty high.
-* It's very tough to find housing in the city, especially for cheap (as of Spring 2012).
-Craigslist is your best resource; email early and email often.
+* It's very tough to find housing in the city, especially for cheap.
 * Stuff is slanted.
 They're not exaggerating in movies and pictures, the hills are *steep*.
 You know that scene in The Princess Diaries where she's pushing her scooter up the hill?
 I know you watched it - that's not a cheap scooter, those hills are vicious.
 * Get a SafeWay Card, it's free and literally saved me over $100.
 * There are some beautiful parts (check out the Presidio near the Golden Gate Bridge), some crazy parts (Haight-Ashbury has things you never imagined existed.
 Everyone is high.), and some very sketchy parts (Stay out of the Tenderloin, especially at night.
 I repeat, *stay out of the Tenderloin at night*.)
 Familiarize yourself with the neighbourhoods and use common sense.